gomezc08/CS370-Project-Saturn/README.md

 - [x] tests!!!!
 - [x] comments (new and update big block comment under class name)
-- [ ] update documetation.md with new functions
+- [x] update documetation.md with new functions
 - [x] gui backend object
 - [x] convert to mp3
 - [x] saving and playing in the edit frame
 - [x] testing clustering with larger sound files.
-- [ ] Fix deleting playlists
+- [x] Fix deleting playlists
-- [ ] Autodelete songs on startup?

 LIMITATIONS:
 - Files with long titles are incompatible with the db stuff